 A group term project (3-4 people) will address an interesting aspect of the cryosphere.
-Groups are expected to develop a proposal in early January, and to design a scientific experiment which spans the length of the term.
+Groups are expected to develop a proposal in early in the term, and to design a scientific experiment which spans the length of the term.
 Students will have to consider logistical constraints, available data, software and manpower in the design of the project.
 Guidance and feedback will be provided by the course instructor.

-The choice of your topic for your project is up to you and your group but a one page proposal is due in class on October 5, 2021.
+The choice of your topic for your project is up to you and your group but a one page proposal is due in Brightspace on October 4, 2022.
 The final class meeting will be used for term project presentations, to be given in a conference style format.
-The final term project report is due on the last day of classes for the term.
+The final term project report is due after the last day of classes for the term.